ElliottLandsborough/php-wpress-extract/README.md

 # Wpress extracor

-Because sometimes you want to extract .wpress plugins without using the official plugin.
+Because sometimes you want to extract .wpress files without using the official plugin.

 ## How